-In practice, this is done with the help of a pair of two different models or model versions, also
+In practice, this is done with the help of a pair of two different models or model versions, also referred to as twin experiments, as follows.
+A simulation of one of the models is considered to be the "truth."
+This simulation is also referred to as the "nature

-- 1141 Finally, the synthetic observations are assimilated into the other model for which a non- - assimilative simulation, the so-called "free run," is also available.
-The skill of this data- - assimilative simulation, also referred to as the "forecast run," can be assessed against the free - 1144 run using independent observations that are also sampled from the nature run.
-In this way the - impact of different sets of observations on the data-assimilative model can be measured and - 1146 assessed.
+830 run" and synthetic observations are generated by subsampling this nature run.
+This subsampling can be repeated with different sampling schemes (e.g., different variable types, different numbers of profiles, transects, and/or fixed location time series, etc.) to represent different configurations of the observing system.
+Finally, the synthetic observations are assimilated into the other model for which a non-assimilative simulation, the so-called "free run," is also available.
+The skill of this data-assimilative simulation, also referred to as the "forecast run," can be assessed against the free run using independent observations that are

+835 also sampled from the nature run.
+In this way the impact of different sets of observations on the data-assimilative model can be measured and assessed.

-- 1147 While conceptually straightforward, care and consideration are required when setting up - 1148 OSSEs.
+While conceptually straightforward, care and consideration are required when setting up OSSEs.
 For example, the choice of the two model versions making up the twin is important.
-If - the models chosen for the truth and forecast runs are versions of the same model - implementation that were generated by perturbing initial, forcing or boundary conditions in - one of them, the method is referred to as the "identical twin" approach.
-If two different model - types are used, they are "non-identical twins."
-The intermediate approach where the same - model type is used but in different configurations (e.g., different physical parameterizations - and/or spatial resolution) is referred to as fraternal twin.
-The identical twin approach has been - more common in oceanic DA applications although atmospheric OSSEs have shown that it can - provide biased impact assessments (Hoffman and Atlas, 2016) typically because the error - growth rate between the truth and forecast runs is insufficient.
-A direct comparison of the non- - identical and identical twin approach for an ocean circulation model of the Gulf of Mexico has - been conducted by Yu et al. (2019).
-In their assessment of the impacts of the existing observing - system (consisting of satellites and Argo floats), the identical twin approach provided overly - optimistic improvements in model skill after assimilation of data from some observing assets - 1162 (specifically sea-surface height and temperature) but undervalued the contribution from - temperature and salinity profiles.
-They concluded that skill assessments and OSSEs using the - 1164 non-identical twin approach are more robust.
-Similar concerns likely apply to OSSEs for - biogeochemical properties, but this remains to be studied systematically.

-4.3 Recommendations for intercomparisons
+If the models chosen for the truth and forecast runs are versions of the same model implementation that were generated by perturbing initial, forcing or boundary conditions in one of them, the

+- 840 method is referred to as the "identical twin" approach.
+If two different model types are used, they are "non-identical twins."
+The intermediate approach where the same model type is used but in different configurations (e.g., different physical parameterizations and/or spatial resolution) is referred to as fraternal twin.
+The identical twin approach has been more common in oceanic DA applications although atmospheric OSSEs have shown that it can provide biased impact assessments (Hoffman and Atlas, 2016) typically because the error growth rate between the truth and forecast runs is insufficient.
+A direct comparison - of the non-identical and identical twin approach for an ocean circulation model of the Gulf of Mexico has been conducted by Yu et al. (2019).
+In their assessment of the impacts of the existing observing system (consisting of satellites and Argo floats), the identical twin approach provided overly optimistic improvements in model skill after assimilation of data from some observing assets (specifically sea-surface height and temperature) but undervalued the contribution from temperature and salinity profiles.
+They concluded that skill assessments and OSSEs using the non-identical twin approach are more robust.
+Similar concerns likely apply to OSSEs for biogeochemical properties, but this remains to be studied systematically. - 4.3 Recommendations for intercomparison coordinated multi-model experiments.